 Wet suits

-These are required to be worn in the water; they let the lifeguards know you aren’t just a rock floating in the reef!
-There are several wet suit options, and you have the option to get a different one if you change your mind.
+Wet suits are required to be worn in the water; they let the lifeguards know you aren’t just a rock in the reef!
+There are different length wet suit options, and you have the option to get a different one if you change your mind.
 We all got full body suits and were glad we did.
 If you are prone to being cold, these would be a good option to keep you warmer in and out of the water.

 Towels and shower